Brazil's Embraer confirms Chinese order, Azul gets new lease

-SAO PAULO (Reuters) - Brazil’s Embraer SA booked a firm order for 22 aircraft with a Chinese airline on Tuesday, confirming part of a prior accord during a visit from China’s Premier Li Keqiang.
+SAO PAULO, May 19 (Reuters) - Brazil’s Embraer SA booked a firm order for 22 aircraft with a Chinese airline on Tuesday, confirming part of a prior accord during a visit from China’s Premier Li Keqiang.

 Embraer said the deal with China’s Tianjin Airlines, which was worth $1.1 billion at list prices, firmed up orders for 20 E195 jets and two of the next-generation E190-E2 that had been laid out in a preliminary agreement for 40 aircraft.